patrickfatrick/gregorian/README.md

 #Gregorian
 "A micro library for converting and displaying dates".

------ CURRENTLY A WORK IN PROGRESS AND NOT RECOMMENDED FOR USE JUST YET. -----

 >reform |riˈfôrm|
 >verb [ with obj. ]
 >1 make changes in (something, typically a social, political, or economic institution or practice) in order to improve it: an opportunity to reform and restructure an antiquated schooling model._